 EI Online Course Development Grants

 New this year, EI Online Course Initiative offers faculty and instructors the opportunity to apply for Online Course Development Grants through an annual call for proposals during the fall semester.
 The grants provide support for online course development for courses taught during any term (fall, spring or summer).
 Faculty and instructors will receive tools, training and resources, and be paired with an instructional technologist as part of the design, development and production process.
 The standard award amount is typically $15,000.

-Pre-proposals are due Monday, Oct.
-9, 2017.
+Pre-proposals were due Monday, October 9, 2017.
 More information about the goals, proposal criteria, awardee commitments and how to submit a proposal can be found below.

 - Support high student enrollment – The course/program should project high student enrollment and/or address a curriculum need currently unmet

 - Expand access to traditional students and attract new student audiences – Create courses/programs that expand access to traditional students or attracts new student audiences such as pre-college students, visiting students from other universities, international students etc.